NArimanda/launch-mvp-stripe-nextjs-supabase/README.md

 ### Extending MCP with Additional Tools

-The MCP framework can be extended with various tools beyond Stripe and Supabase.
+The MCP framework can be extended with various tools beyond Supabase.
 Our [launch-mcp-demo](https://github.com/ShenSeanChen/launch-mcp-demo) repository demonstrates how to integrate basic MCP examples.

 To integrate these additional tools with your project: